JasperEssien2/finder-matcher-gen/docs/index.markdown

   );
 ```

-Given that custom finder and matcher aid in writing clean and concise test code, it begs the question, *why should you use this finder-matcher-gen package?*
+Given that custom finder and matcher aid in writing clean and concise test code, how does finder-matcher-gen help you?

 ### Why should you use Finder-Matcher Gen